 The cannons were originally used at the fort to defend the small colony, which maintained a presence for several years before falling to the Karankawas in 1689.
 The museum features exhibits and photos related to the fort and its excavation, along with engaging temporary exhibits.

 At Edna’s Texana Museum, several modest displays focus on the Karankawa tribe.
-A permanent exhibit chronicles the life of the tribe along the Gulf Coast and tells the story of its fateful interaction with La Salle and his French colonists.
+A permanent exhibit chronicles the life of the tribe along the Gulf Coast and tells the story of the Indigenous Texans' fateful interaction with La Salle and his French colonists.

 Matagorda County Museum—Bay City

 The Matagorda County Museum in Bay City, located in a stately former post office, showcases the cofferdam excavation and features artifacts discovered at that time, including the original 800-pound bronze cannon lifted from the murky waters of Matagorda Bay.

 For travelers in urban areas, the Bullock Texas State History Museum in Austin features the incredible first floor gallery exhibit, Becoming Texas, a hands-on, immersive environment that uncovers Texas history.
 Discover French explorer La Salle's failed 1684 attempt to establish a colony in the Gulf of Mexico.
 See thousands of items of cargo found in the hull, including colonial household items, a bronze cannon, navigation tools, weapons, and trade goods.